wq2012/SpeakerRecognitionFromScratch/README.md

 * The training data is LibriSpeech `train-clean-100`, which has 251 speakers.
 * Using triplet loss with alpha=0.1.
 * It has been trained on GPU for 100K steps.
-* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 8.02%, and the EER threshold is 0.520.
+* Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 8.02%, and the EER threshold is 0.520.

 **saved_model.bilstm.mean.clean100.specaug.gpu100000.pt**

 * Everything is the same with above except that we applied SpecAugment during training.
-* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 7.89%, and the EER threshold is 0.619.
+* Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 7.89%, and the EER threshold is 0.619.

 **saved_model.transformer.clean100.specaug.gpu100000.pt**

 * This is a transformer model, where encoder/decoder dimension is 32, with 2 encoder layers, 1 decoder layer, and 8 heads.
-* The training data is LibriSpeech `train-clean-100`, which has 251 speakers.
+* The training data is LibriSpeech `train-clean-100` with sliding window inference, which has 251 speakers.
 * Using triplet loss with alpha=0.1.
 * It has been trained on GPU for 100K steps.
-* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 9.81%, and the EER threshold is 0.753.
+* Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 9.81%, and the EER threshold is 0.753.

 ### Models trained on all LibriSpeech training data